UPDATE ANNOUNCEMENT: JULY 2018

-- No more Flash!
-The game will be built on HTML5, which will solve a lot of technical issues for users.
+- Flash will no longer be required.
+The game is being rebuilt on HTML5, which will solve a lot of technical issues.

-- New sign-up process for students will eliminate the need for teachers to create student accounts.
-Users will create a generic username in order to save their gameplay on the local device.
-Data is stored locally and can be reset by clearing out the device's cache.
+- There will no longer be student accounts or teacher reporting.
+Students will create a generic username to save their gameplay on the local device.
+Data will be stored locally and can be reset by clearing out the device's cache.

-Introduce students, grades 3-5, to DIGITAL PASSPORT™, Common Sense Education’s award-winning suite of engaging games that address key issues facing kids in today's digital world.
+Digital Passport™ by Common Sense Education is an award-winning suite of engaging games that address key issues facing kids in today's digital world.
 Teach critical skills related to digital safety, respect, and community.
-Teachers receive robust reporting of individuals and groups’ gameplay.
-Each of the five games include videos, three levels of gameplay, collaborative offline activities, teacher wraparound materials, and aligned Digital Citizenship lessons.
+Each of the five games includes videos, three levels of gameplay, collaborative offline activities, and teacher wraparound materials and is aligned with our Digital Citizenship Curriculum lessons.

-- In Twalkers, students learn why it's important to avoid multitasking with a cell phone.
+- Twalkers: Students learn why it's important to avoid multitasking with a cellphone.
 They consider the benefits of focusing on one task at a time.

-- In Share Jumper, students evaluate examples of online messages.
-They decide what information is appropriate to share and when.
-Students are also reminded that nothing is truly "private" or "erasable" online.
+- Share Jumper: Students evaluate examples of online messages and decide what information is appropriate to share and when.
+Students are also reminded that nothing is truly private or erasable online.

-- In Search Shark, students learn how to choose effective keywords for searching online.
+- Search Shark: Students learn how to choose effective keywords for searching online.
 They practice selecting keywords that are most relevant to a search prompt.
 Along the way, students discover hints for narrowing their search results.

-- In Mix-n-Mash, students remix media content to create a new creative piece.
+- Mix-n-Mash: Students remix media content to create a new creative piece.
 Along the way, they give proper credit to the artists whose images and sound clips they use.

-Students can earn badges for completing each section!
+Students can earn badges for completing each game.
 Get our student badges here.